 Retrospective adjustment of overtime is allowed from the operative date of a retrospective basic pay increase and is calculated as follows:

-- the annual basic pay increase can be calculated as a percentage of annual pay plus other payments reckonable for overtime purposes.
+- the annual basic pay increase can be calculated as a percentage of annual pay plus appendix A7.8i.
 The percentage increase will be communicated to the establishments each year and then applied to the total amount of overtime earned from the operative date of the basic increase

 - If reckonable pay has changed during the period of retrospection, and the changed pay has been the basis of overtime payments, the arrears due in respect of the periods before and after the pay change will be calculated separately